 Meals will be a combination of food prepared by the team, family visits and lunches prepared for us.
 Laundry, internet and banking facilities are NOT usually available in community, but will be in Amman.

-There are additional travel costs such as passport, visa and immunizations which will be identified and discussed with you.
+There are additional travel costs such as passport and immunizations which the team leader will discuss with you.
 These costs are not tax deductible.

 No previous construction skill or experience is required.
 There will be a place on the team for all experience levels.
-Please feel free to contact George and Jean with any questions you might have about this project at: email@example.com.
+Please feel free to contact Stirling Davidson with any questions you might have about this project at: email@example.com.
 You can also apply right now using our on-line application!